Lucy Kennedy: Television presenter

 Kennedy began presenting two series of The Ex-Files in 2004 and was approached to co-host The Podge and Rodge Show in February 2006.
 She described the duo as "like the older brothers I never had" but left the show after three series.
 In 2007, Kennedy made numerous television appearances on other shows such as No Frontiers and People in Need Telethon, as well as winning the TV Now Award for Female Personality of the Year.
-The same year she starred in Debbie does Dallas 21.

 In April – May 2008, Kennedy featured in her own show, Livin' with Lucy, the premise of which she shared a house with celebrities such as Brian McFadden and Calum Best for a weekend.
 The show aired on RTÉ2 on Monday nights.
 During the show she was hunted by the paparazzi and the press when she stayed with the British reality-television personality Jade Goody.
 Kennedy encountered controversy whilst staying with Samantha Mumba when Mumba launched a verbal attack on Irish radio presenter Dave Fanning using expletives.

 Kennedy presented The Ian Dempsey Breakfast Show when regular host Ian Dempsey was absent on 18 July 2008.

 Kennedy was subject to speculation that she would take over the role of host of travel series No Frontiers from Kathryn Thomas but this did not come to pass.

 Her chat show, The Lucy Kennedy Show, an inhouse RTÉ production, began on 6 January 2009.
 Her father John was her pianist on the show.
 She co-presented Charity Lords of the Ring alongside Barry McGuigan in August 2009.
 After this she took maternity leave.
 She began filming the third series of Livin' with Lucy in July 2010.

 In September 2013, Kennedy began co-hosting Late Lunch Live alongside weatherman Martin King.
 Late Lunch Live replaced The Morning Show.
 In February 2014, she signed a contract with Virgin Media One (formerly TV3).
 Late Lunch Live subsequently became The Seven O'Clock Show in 2015, and now airs as The Six O'Clock Show due to the return of Emmerdale and Coronation Street to Virgin Media One in 2016.

 On 30 August 2017, it was announced that Kennedy would host Ireland's Got Talent.
 She hosted two series of Ireland's Got Talent until its cancellation in 2019.